Reciprocity Rec`i·proc"i·ty (rĕs`ĭ*prŏs"ĭ*tȳ)

 Guess .

-Reckon Reck"on intransitive verb 1.
+Reckon intransitive verb 1.
 To make an enumeration or computation; to engage in numbering or computing.
 Shak.
 2. To come to an accounting; to make up accounts; to settle; to examine and strike the balance of debt and credit; to adjust relations of desert or penalty.
 "Parfay," sayst thou, "sometime he reckon shall."

 Chaucer.
 To reckon for ,